Technical details Open Accordion

 Ultra-durable detailing throughout the jacket

-The front zipper is a heavy-duty, two-way zipper so you can undo the jacket from the top and the bottom at the same time.
+The front zipper is a heavy-duty, two-way zipper, so you can undo the jacket from the top and the bottom at the same time.
 A large storm flap and brass press studs with a matte black finish help secure the jacket in place.
 You’ll find adjusters on the inside hem to tighten the jacket at the waist.
 These are also built from metal, work with a double pincer action, and come with a cord adjuster built from Cordura.
-And on the inside of the jacket you’ll find two more pockets, one on either side of your chest.

 Unrippable protection for your head